7 myths & realities to improve your app store ranking

-Check the app titles that food delivery apps use:
+As an example, check the app titles that food delivery apps use:

 Even Uber includes the keywords “food” and “delivery” in its title.
 What makes you worse?

-Apart from just eating up space, repeated keywords are playing a cruel joke on your app.
+Apart from just taking up space, repeated keywords are playing a cruel joke on your app.
 Did you know that keyword stuffing is against the rules in the app stores?
 Therefore, an app can be suspended if keyword stuffing is suspected.

 Do keyword research like a pro in any language.